sexual assault charge

 Can charges be dropped before trial?

 Yes, in some cases.
-An experienced criminal lawyer may be able to identify whether there is enough evidence to sustain the prosecution case, procedural issues, or grounds to have evidence excluded, which can lead to charges being withdrawn or reduced.
-This is why early legal advice matters.
+An experienced criminal lawyer may identify weaknesses in the prosecution’s case, procedural issues, or grounds to have evidence excluded, which can lead to charges being withdrawn or reduced.
+This is one of the reasons early legal advice matters so much.

 What evidence do police typically rely on?